Rolling Process: Definition, Working Principle, Application, and Defects

 Three high rolling mills

-In three high rolling mills, three rollers are placed in parallel.
-The top and middle roller rolls in the opposite direction, the Same way the middle and bottom roller rolls in the opposite direction.
+In three high-rolling mills, three rollers are placed in parallel.
+The top and middle roller roll in the opposite direction, the same way the middle and bottom roller roll in the opposite direction.

 The metal sheet is placed in between the middle and bottom roller and then it is fed in between the top and middle roller.
 The benefit of using three rollers is that you can get extremely reduced thickness in the same cycle without affecting the cycle time.

-If your main concern is the cycle time then this machine is better than two high rolling mills as you don’t need to take out the sheet from the machine to further reduce the thickness of a sheet which is already thinned while it passed through the bottom and middle roller.
+If your main concern is the cycle time then this machine is better than two high-rolling mills as you don’t need to take out the sheet from the machine to further reduce the thickness of a sheet that is already thinned while it passes through the bottom and middle roller.

 rolling process